 If you are thinking about leaving your marriage, you should consider how to exit your relationship carefully before you take action.

 Often one person in the relationship, I will call the ‘leaver’ thinks about ending their marriage for about two years before they act on their thoughts.
 Suddenly they reach the breaking point and they cannot be married a minute more and they just walk out on their long-time partner saying “I want a divorce” over their shoulder as they flee the scene.
-The ‘leavee’ is blind-sided by what appears to be a sudden and life-changing decision made by one partner with no obvious warning or chance to work things out.
+The ‘leavee’ is blind-sided by what appears to be a sudden and life-changing decision made by one partner with no obvious warning or a chance to work things out.

 While it may look easy to just walk away and leave your problems for others to deal with, the devastation after a blind-siding is usually much harder to manage long-term than a more thoughtful and kind exit.
 Blind-siding makes every aspect of divorce more difficult and divorce is already difficult enough!
 Often affairs are also announced as the leaver walks out the door, which just confounds the damage!